ibexa/documentation-developer/docs/api/rest_api_usage.md

 | `PUBLISH  /content/objects/2/version/3` | Promotes the version \#3 of Content item \#2 from draft to published |
 | `OPTIONS  /content/objects/2/version/3` | Lists all the methods usable with this resource, the 5 ones above    |

-The following list of available methods just give a quick hint of the action a method will trigger on a resource if available.
+The following list of available methods just give a quick hint of the kind of action a method will trigger on a resource if available.
 For action details, see the [REST API reference](rest_api_reference/rest_api_reference.html).

 | HTTP method                                                | Status   | Description               | Safe |
 |------------------------------------------------------------|----------|---------------------------|------|